Dig Two Graves: Independent Filmmaker Project

 In 2013, the Independent Filmmaker Project (IFP) selected the Dig Two Graves script as one of 20 in its Emerging Narrative Program.
-The IFP focuses exclusively on low-budget films (under $1 million) and provides the first-time feature film directors with a free year-long mentorship that assists them and their crew with post-production, marketing, and distribution of their films.
+The IFP focuses exclusively on low-budget films (under $1 million) and provides first-time feature film directors with a free year-long mentorship that assists them and their crew with post-production, marketing, and distribution of their films.
 During filming the IFP chose Dig Two Graves to participate in its annual Independent Filmmaker Labs.
-Hunter Adams’ team included producers P.J.
+Hunter Adams' team included producers P.J.
 Fishwick and Claire Connelly and film editor Scott Hanson.

 Filming

 Production took place over a total of five weeks: four weeks in January and one week in the summer.
-During filming, the cast endured one of Southern Illinois’ worst winters in recorded history.
+During filming, the cast endured one of Southern Illinois' worst winters in recorded history.
 However, producer P.J.
 Fishwick and associate producer Jon Parker, along with Adams, agreed that the area gave the film the visual look needed to maintain authenticity under a low-budget.
-Northern Illinois was the crew's first location choice, but location pictures provided by the Illinois Film Office convinced them that Southern Illinois and the area of “Little Egypt” provided the film's grim supernatural element.
+Northern Illinois was the crew's first location choice, but location pictures provided by the Illinois Film Office convinced them that Southern Illinois and the area of "Little Egypt" provided the film's grim supernatural element.

 Release

 The film has a 71% approval rating on Rotten Tomatoes based on 28 critic reviews.
-It has a score of 67 on Metacritic indicating, "Generally favorable reviews."
+It has a score of 67 on Metacritic indicating, "generally favorable" reviews.

 Doc Rotten for Horror News - "Dig Two Graves is exquisite and captivating, a haunting and darkly beautiful tale of grief, sorrow and regret [...]
 Adams paints a dark thriller that splendidly unfolds with each discovery and tragic turn.
 Ushering the film along is Ted Levine as the patriarch of the family and the leader of the quiet small town, his performance is nuanced and layered leaving the audience hanging on each gruff syllable.
 Dig Two Graves is bitter sweet, haunting and richly rewarding, a must see."

-Ian Sedensky for Culture Crypt - "Coldly captivating, but burning beautifully with an authentic Midwestern feel, cinematography is cleverly plotted without being unnecessarily creative...
-'Dig Two Graves' is thought through as a cinematic story, where the medium subtly enhances the telling in virtually every sequence...'Dig Two Graves' is a rare genre drama that strays from sentimentality to deliver a suspenseful story executed with powered precision."
+Ian Sedensky for Culture Crypt - "Coldly captivating, but burning beautifully with an authentic Midwestern feel, cinematography is cleverly plotted without being unnecessarily creative, 'Dig Two Graves' is thought through as a cinematic story, where the medium subtly enhances the telling in virtually every sequence...'Dig Two Graves' is a rare genre drama that strays from sentimentality to deliver a suspenseful story executed with powered precision."

 Florita A. for Hell Horror - "The movie is captivating with its dark, eerie fantasy storyline of grief."

-Joseph Perry for Gruesome Magazine - "Eric Maddison’s cinematography is engaging and sometimes deceptively simple.
+Joseph Perry for Gruesome Magazine - "Eric Maddison's cinematography is engaging and sometimes deceptively simple.
 He makes the quarry and surrounding woods feel almost like a character unto themselves, and he shows off striking underwater shots, as well.
 Scott D. Hanson certainly deserves mention for his skillful editing.
 The score by Brian Deming, Ryan Kattner, and Joseph Plummer subtly heightens the tension and perfectly sets different moods throughout."